User research for digital transformation

 Then we designed our user research.
 We had a short amount of time so we split into two teams (bringing in Adrian Frost from ideasmiths), one team travelling to Frankfurt, and New York, the other team went to Brussels and Hong Kong, and both teams did analysis in London and Manchester.
 We also researched using video conferencing with Singapore, Tokyo, Beijing, and Washington.

-Stitching the research back together we produced insights into issues people have with technology, where there is frustrations and usability issues, how changes in the sector are creating new business needs, and areas where the culture and governance of the organisation conflicted with technology use.
+Stitching the research back together we produced insights into issues people have with technology, where there are frustrations and usability issues, how changes in the sector are creating new business needs, and areas where the culture and governance of the organisation conflicted with technology use.
 The user stories generated by this work then informed the solution designs.

 7 delivery teams are all working with the user stories from our research to prioritise tasks and qualify if the user needs have been met.